Introduction to Opensense Admin

 How to add a Plain Text Signature

-The plain text template is used if an email recipient who do not allow HTML (uncommon)
+The plain text template is used if an email recipient does not allow HTML (uncommon)

 1. In the “Designer Studio” go to your signature template and click on the blue “Edit” button